Property tax estimate

 Kansas Property Tax Calculator

-Estimate annual and monthly property taxes in Kansasusing the state's average effective property tax rate of 1.34%.
-Enter a home value below to see an instant estimate — free and with no sign-up.
+Estimate annual and monthly property taxes in Kansasusing the state's 2024 average effective rate of 1.21% for owner-occupied housing.
+Enter a home value below to see an instant baseline estimate — free and with no sign-up.

 Kansas Property Tax Calculator